apache/cordova-docs/docs/en/edge/guide/platforms/wp7/index.md

 ## 4. Review the project structure

-- The `www` folder contains your Cordova `html/js/css` and any other resources included in your app.
+- The `www` directory contains your Cordova `html/js/css` and any other resources included in your app.

 - Any content that you add here needs to be a part of the Visual Studio project, and it must be set as content.